college-related/Notes_Old_question_solutions/3rd-Semester/JAVA/Old_Questions/2011-fall/README.md

 - JVM (Java Virtual Machine) is a interpreter that converts the Byte Code into machine-readble code.
 - It is used to run the java files in the OS(Operating System).
 - Whenever we install JDK, the corresponding JVM is installed making java a platform independent language.
+- As we know java has a feature write onces which means we have to write the java code only once and it will run on any platform, any OS.
+It is possible because of the JVM.
+- By downloading the corresponding JVM it will automatically convert the byte code to the platform specific machine readable code, hence having to write the actual java code only once.

 ### JRE :-

 - JRE (Java Runtime Environment) is a software used to run Java system inside a OS.
 - It consists of Java class libraries, JVM, Java class loader.
-- It is a example of `abstraction`, abstracting the underlying OS into a consistent platform for running JAva applications.
+- It is a example of `abstraction`, abstracting the underlying OS into a consistent platform for running Java applications.

 ## 1b, Uses of package:-

 - Package in Java are constraints for classes.
-- It allows to create a class named ABC(for example), which you can stire in one package and have a class named ABC in another package without worring about colliding.
+- It allows to create a class named ABC(for example), which you can store in one package and have a class named ABC in another package without worring about colliding.
+- It also makes the project structure clean and managable as we can group classes that have comman properties in a package while also using them in other packages.
 - To make a package use the package command as the first statement in the java file.

 Syntax: